 - You can delete pay-as-you-go NAT gateways at any time.
 After you delete a NAT gateway, the NAT gateway is no longer billed.
 For more information, see Delete a NAT gateway.

-Total amount that you must pay for a pay-by-data-transfer NAT gateway = Instance fee + Capacity unit (CU) fee.
+Total amount that you must pay for a pay-by-actual-usage NAT gateway = Instance fee + Capacity unit (CU) fee.
 You are charged and billed on an hourly basis.
 If you use a NAT gateway for less than 1 hour, the usage duration is rounded up to 1 hour.

 - Instance fee = Instance unit price (USD/hour) × Usage duration (hours)